Super Therm® Eco Friendly LEED Program

 The temperatures in the air above heat islands can be as much as 5°c hotter than the surrounding suburbs, leading to higher air conditioning costs, greater use of electricity and higher levels of smog and ozone.

-Department of Energy research has shown that one additional percent of reflectivity in a roof coating on average will reduce the roof temperature by one degree.
+Florida Energy Office research has shown that one additional percent of reflectivity in a roof coating on average will reduce the roof temperature by one degree.
 The ultimate result is that heat is reflected away from buildings, smog is reduced, energy costs are lowered and the life expectancy of the roof will be increased due to less expansion and contraction.

 Cool roofs reflect heat well across the entire solar spectrum, especially in the infrared and visible wavelengths.
 In addition to absorbing less heat, the coolest roofing materials radiate away any absorbed heat.